Sri Chinmoy 48 Hour Track Festival

 AUTRA Australian National 24 Hour Championship event

-IAU Silver Label event
+IAU Label event

 * Sri Chinmoy 12 Hour Track race

-IAU Silver Label event
+IAU Label event

 (Note: participants who wish to race 100km should enter the 12 Hour event.
 Precise 100km splits will be recorded and published.)